ObsidianLabs/algorand-tutorial/tutorial-1.md

 ### Claim test tokens using the faucet

 In the world of blockchain, people usually refer the tool for claiming test tokens as *faucet*.
-Click the faucet button next to the address input and a window for *Algorand Dispenser* will pop up.
+Click the faucet button next to the address input and the window for *Algorand Dispenser* will pop up.
 Enter Alice's address and wait some time for the network to process the transaction.
-Later, you will see her balance go up by 100 ALGO where a new transfer transaction is recorded in the transaction list.
+Later, you will see her balance goes up by 100 ALGO where a new transfer transaction is recorded in the transaction list.

 <p align="center">
   <img src="./screenshots/faucet.png" width="720px">